News and Releases

 VCell Tutorial at ICSB 2022, Berlin Germany

-09-13-22.
-Michael Blinov and Ion Moraru will give a VCell tutorial at the 21st International Conference on Systems Biology - the premier meeting on systems studies in biology, human evolution disease and planetary health.
-The meeting will take place in Berlin, Germany on October 8th-12th.
-The tutorial will be on October 9th at 12:30 pm local time.
+.
+Michael Blinov and Ion Moraru will gave a VCell tutorial at the 21st International Conference on Systems Biology - the premier meeting on systems studies in biology, human evolution disease and planetary health.
+The meeting took place in Berlin, Germany on October 8th-12th.
+The tutorial was on October 9th at 12:30 pm local time.
 Visit Satellite Events.

 23rd Annual Workshop on Computational Cell Biology